d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 LDA

 * LDA algorithm is an unsupervised learning algorithm that attempts to describe a set of observations as a mixture of distinct categories.
-LDA is most commonly used to disover a user-specified number of topics shared by documents within a text corpus.
+LDA is most commonly used to discover a user-specified number of topics shared by documents within a text corpus.
 Here each observation is a document, the features are the presence (or occurrence count) of each word, and the categories are the topics.
+* Corpus - language resource consisting of a large and unstructured set of texts
 * Used to figure out how similar documents are based on the frequency of similar words.

 From the SageMaker docs: